abbeymondshein/slack-status-cli/readme.md

 ### Interface

 Once you've installed it globally, you're ready to go!
-To easily get started, just enter `status`.
 Entering `status -h` will pull up a full list of the available commands and actions.

 #### Available Commands